OMAM_v5_Splash_NoBG.png

 Active Sigils are triggered abilities that occur when a condition is met and the player owning the card uses the ability.

 Active Sigils will specify what phase they can be used in, as well as any costs or conditions.
-If a phase is not specified, then that active sigil can be used during any phase.
+If a phase is not specified, then that Active Sigil can be used during any phase.

 Non-Token Statuses